In-person & online across CA

 You deserve a space where you don't have to MASK.

-Neurodivergent-affirming therapy is not just acceptance — it is celebration.
+Neurodivergent-affirming therapy for ADHD, autism, and other neurotypes is not just acceptance — it is celebration.
 It is a space built for you, exactly as you are.

 While many of the struggles neurodivergent folks navigate are universal — anxiety, burnout, relationship challenges, identity questions — there is often an additional layer.
 The weight of trying to meet neurotypical expectations, the exhaustion of masking, the shame of being told you're "too much" or "not enough," or the isolation of feeling like everyone else has an instruction manual you never got.